Find the right contracts, get tender alerts instantly, and submit your bids — all in one place. Access now

 To score a “5” (Excellent/Exceptional) in a 2026 tender, you must do more than just answer the question.
 You must provide a response that makes the evaluator feel “safe” in choosing you.
 This requires a strategic alignment between three core pillars: your operational quality, your supporting evidence, and the specific wording of the scoring matrix.
 You can achieve this by mastering the following:

-- The Scoring Rubric Match: Always look at the “Evaluation Criteria” document.
+Always look at the “Evaluation Criteria” document before you write a single word.
 If it says an excellent score requires “innovation,” you must use that specific word and describe a new technology or method you use that your competitors don’t.
+Mirroring the evaluator’s language is one of the simplest and most effective ways to push your score from good to excellent.

-- Active Verbs and Impact Statements: Avoid passive language.
+Avoid passive language throughout your response.
 Instead of saying “We provide person-centred care,” say “We delivered person-centred care that resulted in a 15% reduction in falls over 12 months.”
+The difference between a generic claim and an evidence-backed impact statement is often the difference between a “3” and a “5” on the scoring matrix.

-- The “So What?”
-Test: After every paragraph, ask yourself “So what?”.
+After every paragraph, ask yourself “So what?”
 If your sentence doesn’t explain how the buyer or the service user benefits, delete it and rewrite.
+Evaluators are reading dozens of submissions.
+The bids that score highest are the ones where every sentence earns its place by connecting directly to a measurable benefit.

 Aligning Evidence with “Outcome-Based” Questions